locationtech/geomesa/docs/user/spark/sparksql.rst

 GeoMesa SparkSQL support builds upon the ``DataSet``/``DataFrame`` API present in the Spark SQL module to provide geospatial capabilities.
-This includes custom geospatial data types and functions, the ability to create a DataFrame from a GeoTools DataStore, and optimizations to improve SQL query performance.
+This includes custom geospatial data types and functions, the ability to create a ``DataFrame`` from a GeoTools ``DataStore``, and optimizations to improve SQL query performance.

 GeoMesa SparkSQL code is provided by the ``geomesa-spark-sql`` module: